Stakeholder Management

 • Activities to increase employee engagement through the company's activities

-• Regular electronic and other online communication.
+• Regular real time interaction and electronic and other online communication

 • Complaints through various channels as follows